Xqhare/nabu/README.md

 # Nabu

 > [!warning]
 > This is a hobby project.
-It is not intended to be used in production, and I don't think it can?
+It is not intended to be used in production.
-> Anyway, here is another reinventing of the wheel!

 The overarching goal of this project is to create a library that can be used to build, read and write .xqh files.
 .xqh files are going to be my attempt at a general purpose file format, with Nabu as a small wrapper around it, giving the opportunity for downstream projects to create their own files suiting their needs.